JEAN'S BIBLE STUDY COM

 (1b) Responsibility >> Avoid offending God/man >> follow the golden rule

-(109i) Thy kingdom come >> Faith >> Spirit and the word >> Spirit the teacher >> Spirit trains us to be like Jesus – This verse comes straight out of the Ten Commandments (Exodus chapter 20) and from Heb 8,7-13 that speaks of the Ten Commandments this way, “I will put my laws into their minds and I will write them upon their hearts” (Jeremiah 31,31-34).
+(109i) Thy kingdom come >> Faith >> Spirit and the word >> Spirit the teacher >> Spirit trains us to be like Jesus – This verse comes straight out of the Ten Commandments (Exodus chapter 20) and from Heb 8,7-13 that speaks of the Ten Commandments this way: “I will put my laws into their minds and I will write them upon their hearts” (Jeremiah 31,31-34).
 Salvation is all about the Holy Spirit taking up residence in our soul; this is what makes us His children.
 Therefore, our calling as Christians in this world is to be a good host to the Holy Spirit who dwells in us.
-He is the spiritual equivalent of God’s word, being only one of His characteristics, and His word (the Bible) is the written account of God's will.
+He is the spiritual equivalent of God’s word, being only one of His characteristics, and the Bible is the written account of God's will.
 In the Old Testament His will was written most succinctly in the law of Ten Commandments, where it says, “You shall love your neighbor as yourself” (Leviticus 19-18).
-The Holy Spirit is that ever-present knowledge of God’s will, no longer confined to ink and paper, but is now the new covenant living and active word of God.
-He continually broadcasts the message in our heart that we ought to love one another, and Paul says that God Himself teaches us these things.
+The Holy Spirit is that ever-present knowledge of God’s will, no longer confined to ink and paper, but is the new covenant, the living and active word of God, who continually broadcasts the message in our heart that we ought to love one another, and Paul says that God Himself teaches us these things.

 1The 4-10